Ensuring Your Purchase Supports Farm Worker Communities

 Direct Purchasing Relationship.

-The FOB price* paid to the farmer or producer is at least 50% more than the current Fair Trade minimum as published by the Fair Trade Labeling Organization (FLO).
+The FOB price* paid to the farmer or producer was at least 50% more than the current Fair Trade minimum as published by the Fair Trade Labeling Organization (FLO).

-The FOB price is made publicly available on the importer/roaster’s website, and supporting documentation regarding pricing is provided upon reasonable request.
-In the event that the purchase of green coffee is made from a producer rather than a farmer, the price paid to the farmers who supply the producer with coffee cherry or partially-processed coffee is also disclosed, i.e., the farmgate price.**
+The FOB price we paid is disclosed here.
+Upon reasonable request, we will also provide supporting documentation regarding pricing.
+In the event that the purchase of green coffee was made from a producer rather than a farmer, the price paid to the farmers who supply the producer with coffee cherry or partially-processed coffee is also disclosed, i.e., the farmgate price.**

 Implementation of a Social Project.

-An additional premium is paid by importer/roaster to fund a project at origin that helps the most vulnerable in the coffee supply chain.
-The project must meet the following criteria:
+An additional premium was paid to fund a project at origin that helps the most vulnerable in the coffee supply chain.
+The project meets the following criteria:

-The project is implemented jointly by the importer/roaster and the farmer or producer.
+It was, or is in the process of being, implemented jointly by us and the farmer or producer.

-The results are documented in detail on the importer/roaster’s website, as is the amount of the premium paid by importer/roaster for the project.
+The results are documented in detail on our website, as is the amount of the premium paid by us for the project.